Yasu3D/saturn.yasu3d.art/documentation/saturn-edit/guides/working_with_filepaths.md

 To get the **absolute** filepath of the image file, the **source directory** and **relative** filepath are combined:
 `C:/.../Music/Song_1/` + `jacket.png` = `C:/.../Music/Song_1/jacket.png`

+> [!IMPORTANT]
-> WARNING: Relative filepaths normally allow you to traverse backwards in the file tree by using `../`.
+> Relative filepaths normally allow you to traverse backwards in the file tree by using `../`.
 > This is *technically* supported by the SAT specifications, but heavily discouraged and unsupported in SATURN EDIT.
 > Please follow the file structure conventions shown in this documentation.